Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Performance Benchmarks

+We use \texttt{deal.II} library version 9.4.2~\cite{Arndt2022The9.4} with the \texttt{p4est}~\cite{Burstedde2011P4estOctrees} backend to perform the MPI-parallel meshing and domain decomposition.
+We consider a uniform FE mesh with homogeneous Dirichlet boundary conditions.

-\subsection{CPU Benchmarks}
+\subsubsection{CPU Benchmarks}

-In our study, we employed the use of Intel\textsuperscript{\textregistered} legacy compilers (icc/icpc) version 2021.7.0 in conjunction with the Intel\textsuperscript{\textregistered} oneAPI MPI version 2021.5.0.
-We utilized the optimization flags \texttt{-O3 -qopenmp-simd -march=native} in order to leverage architecture-specific compiler optimizations.
-Furthermore, we utilized the BLAS implementations from Intel\textsuperscript{\textregistered} oneAPI MKL version 2022.0.1.
-Additionally, we employed the marker API of the LIKWID tool~\cite{Gruber2022LIKWID} with the \texttt{perf\_event} backend to obtain performance metrics on CPU architectures.
+We use the marker API of the LIKWID tool~\cite{Gruber2022LIKWID} with the \texttt{perf\_event} backend to obtain performance metrics on CPU architectures.
 To this end, we executed the MPI executable using the command :

-In \cref{fig:cpuheatmap}, we show the sustained performance and strong scaling efficiencies of our implementation for \texttt{FEOrder}$=6,7,8$ and $n_v=8,16,32,64,128,256,512,1024$ until 1536 \texttt{MPI} tasks.
-This scaling study ranges from $\sim 13k$ DoFs per processor to $\sim 400$ DoFs per processor in the case of \texttt{FEOrder}$=6,7$ and $\sim 14.5k$ DoFs per processor to $\sim 450$ DoFs per processor in the case of \texttt{FEOrder}$=8$.
-We note that even in the extreme scaling regime of a few hundred DoFs per processor, our implementation maintains strong scaling efficiencies of $40-60\%$.
-The highest sustained performance achieved is $11.72$ TFLOPS/s, which is $25\%$ of the theoretical peak performance.
-We note that the matrix-free approach reduces the arithmetic complexity at the cost of increased data movement and, as such, struggles to reach a higher percentage of the theoretical peak performance.
+In \cref{fig:cpuheatmap}, we show the sustained performance and strong scaling efficiencies of our implementation for $\texttt{FEOrder}=6, 7, 8$ and the number of vectors $n_v=8,16,32,64,128,256,512,1024$ with $n_q=n_p$ until 3072 \texttt{MPI} tasks.
+This scaling study ranges from $\sim$43,000 DoFs per \texttt{MPI} task to $\sim$670 DoFs per \texttt{MPI} task in the case of \texttt{FEOrder}$=6,7$ and $\sim$45,000 DoFs per \texttt{MPI} task to $\sim$700 DoFs per \texttt{MPI} task in the case of \texttt{FEOrder}$=8$.
+We note that even in the extreme scaling regime of a few hundred DoFs per \texttt{MPI} task, our implementation maintains strong scaling efficiencies of about $60\%-70\%$.
+The high scaling efficiency observed in our experiments can be attributed to two key factors.
+First, compute and communication overlap, as described in Section \ref{sec:mpi}, allows for concurrent execution of computation and communication tasks, thereby minimizing idle time and maximizing resource utilization.
+Second, using SIMD parallelism and MPI parallelism over different indices, namely multivector batches and subdomains, further enhances the scaling efficiency.
+We achieve sustained performance of $24.69$ TFLOP/s for \texttt{FEOrder}=7 and $n_v$=1024, which is $\sim$26\% of the theoretical peak performance.
+It is imperative to note that despite achieving a lower percentage of the theoretical peak performance compared to the baseline cell-matrix implementations, the matrix-free approach, as will be demonstrated, achieves a lower time to solution.